lowRISC/opentitan/hw/top_earlgrey/doc/top_earlgrey.md

 The data is sent into the SHA peripheral after declaring the beginning of a hash request (effectively zeroing out the internal state to initial conditions), 32b at a time.
 Once all data has been sent, the user can indicate the completion of the hash request (with optional partial-word final write).
 The peripheral will produce the hash result available for register read by the user.
-All data transfer is “front door” in the sense that it is passed into the module via register writes.
+All data transfer is "front door" in the sense that it is passed into the module via register writes.
 Future versions will have provisions for private transfer of data to reduce exposure from potentially untrusted local firmware.
 This version does not attempt to add any side-channel or fault-injection resistance into the design.
 Future versions will begin to add in such countermeasures.